 - Evaluate- Evaluate how learning relates to the objectives

-Problem-solving is the primary goal in a constructivist classroom.
+Problem-solving is the primary goal in a constructivist learning environment.
+Teachers engage students by presenting real-world problems that challenge students to think critically and apply their knowledge in practical situations.
 Students ask questions, conduct research on a subject, and use a range of resources to find solutions and answers using inquiry methods.
 As they continue to study the topic, students reconsider the conclusions they originally came to.
 Question exploration generates more inquiries as it helps students build a potential foundation for higher-order thinking and independent problem-solving.

 14 Examples of Constructivist Activities

 Lesson plans for a range of curricular areas can be created and implemented in several different ways using constructivism.
-Below are a few examples of the application of Constructivism activities in the classroom:
+Below are a few examples of the application of Constructivist activities in the classroom:

 1. ILPE method (Investigating learner’s previous experiences)